Denis1gn/portfolio/Researches and presentations/README.md

-## Influence of hype on unicorn companies IPO performance and their valuation
+## Influence of hype on unicorn companies IPO performance and valuation
 ![alt text](https://github.com/Denis1gn/portfolio/blob/main/Researches%20and%20presentations/unicorns%20visuals/1BU.png)
 <p>- Unicorn companies are technological companies that had reached valuation of $1b from Venture Capital funds before gaining such valuation on the market: Uber, Facebook etc<p>
 <p>- Unicorn companies are created with the strategy of blitz-scaling, which focuses on growth over efficency<p>